skspade/advent-of-code/README.md

 # Advent of Code

 My solutions for Advent of Code in Rust.
+Logic is written by hand but since this project is to help me learn Rust, LLMs are used to help fix syntax errors.

 ## Project Structure